 Other types of resolutions

 A peace bond is an order made by a court with certain conditions that a person must abide by.
 An accused’s criminal charges will be withdrawn upon entry of the peace bond and he or she will not receive a criminal record.
 If the individual breaches any of the conditions of a peace bond, he or she may face further criminal charges and forfeiture of any money that was pledged or deposited to the court.

-There are two types of peace bonds, common-law and statutory.
+There are two types of peace bonds: statutory and common-law.
 A statutory peace bond can last up to 12 months and requires that a complainant have a present or ongoing fear of the accused.
-A common law peace bond has a broader application.
+A common-law peace bond has a broader application.
 It can be obtained when the court is satisfied that the accused has breached the peace and can be in effect for longer than 12 months.